2021 Star Quest Dates Are Set - Sat Sep 4 to Sun Sep 12, 2021

 2020 Star Quest - CANCELLED due to COVID-19

-Due to the continuing COVID-19 crisis, the Executive of the Merritt Star Quest have decided to cancel the 2020 event.
+Due to the continuing COVID-19 crisis, the Executive of the Merritt Star Quest cancelled the 2020 event.
 It was deemed to difficult to ensure the safety of our attendees and that of our staff.
-A date will be set for next years event at our next executive meeting.
-Thank you all and stay safe!

 2019 Star Quest